 This can have a high societal, economic and personal cost, resulting in anything from absenteeism from work or school to reduced productivity or severe strain on relationships.
-In more serious situations, anxiety can lead to hospitalization, substance abuse or suicide.
+In more serious situations, anxiety can lead to hospitalization or substance abuse.

 Anxiety disorders are the most common psychiatric disorder and affect more than 15 million adults on a yearly basis in the United States.
 According to the American Psychiatric Association, women are more likely than men to be affected by an anxiety disorder.